simonmichael/hledger/hledger/Hledger/Cli/Commands/Roi.md

 related to your investment.
 Transactions not matching `--inv` will be ignored.

-In these transactions, ROI will conside postings that match `--inv` to be "investment postings" and other postings (not matching `--inv`) will be sorted into two categories: "cash flow" and "profit and loss", as ROI needs to know which part of the investment value is your
+In these transactions, ROI will consider postings that match `--inv` to be "investment postings" and other postings (not matching `--inv`) will be sorted into two categories: "cash flow" and "profit and loss", as ROI needs to know which part of the investment value is your